Your page is the most important part of your fundraiser.

 We recommend linking to any accounts you have because they help people verify your identity.
 Many people are understandably wary of giving money to people online and unfortunately there are fraudulent fundraisers out there, where people use false stories to elicit sympathy and take people’s money.
 Some fundraisers even steal people’s names and pictures from their social media accounts and use them to create fraudulent fundraisers.
 So linking to your social media account will help people feel confident that you are you and feel comfortable making a donation.

-To add your social media accounts, either click “Creator Social Links” on your sidebar or click right into the bar with your social media links:
+To add your social media accounts, click “Creator Social Links” on your sidebar under the page editor:

 Then you can connect your accounts.
 (Don’t worry, we won’t steal your information or post anything on your behalf without your permission.
 We promise.)